-Here is my portfolio of published work.
+Here is an online portfolio featuring links to some of my published work.
 I freelance write for many different science and optometric publications.
 If you would like to find out more about my freelance writing services, please use the ‘Contact Me‘ section of this website or contact me on Twitter or Facebook.

 Winner of 20/20 magazine’s Guest Editor-in-Chief writing contest (2012)

 Winner of the New York State Optometric Association’s 2013 Communications Award

 Scientific American magazine blog network’s Video of the Week (July 25, 2013)